 Offspring Assessments

 Pups were counted and body weights were recorded within 24 hours of birth, postnatal day (PND 0.5).
 Latency to copulatory plug was defined as the number of days between the introduction of the male and appearance of a copulatory plug.
 Gestational age was determined as difference between birth dates and dates of appearance of copulatory plug.
 At PND 3.5, litter sizes were culled to 2 male and 2 female pups, to standardize amount of nutrition provided to each pup.
-Survival of pups to PND 3.5 was assessed by comparing the number of pups present at PND 3.5 to the number present on PND 0.5 and is expressed as a percentage.
+Survival of pups to PND 3.5 was assessed by comparing the number of pups present at PND 3.5 to the number present on PND 0.5 and is expressed as a percentage (Figure 5f).
 Body weight was assessed for each pup on PND 0.5, 3.5, 7.5, 10.5, and 14.5.
-Pups were euthanized by decapitation on the 2 hours before milk collection began (PND 14.5-17.5).
+Pups were euthanized by decapitation 2 hours before milk collection began (PND 14.5-17.5).

 Weigh-suckle-weigh, milk volume production

 On postnatal day 10.5, we assessed milk volume production by the weigh-suckle-weigh method (Boston et al., 2001; El Habbal et al., 2021).
-Dams were weighed using an analytical scale to the nearest 10 mg and placed in a clean cage with free access to food and water.
-Pups were then weighed in aggregate and placed in a clean cage on top of a heating pad without access to food or water.
+Dams were weighed using an analytical balance to the nearest 10 mg and placed in a clean cage with free access to food and water.
+Pups were then weighed in aggregate (n=4) and placed in a clean cage on top of a heating pad without access to food or water.
 Dam and pups remained separated for 2 hours.
-After 2 hours, weight measurements were repeated, and pups were reintroduced to the dam’s cage where they remained for 1 hour.
+After 2 hours, weight measurements were repeated and pups were reintroduced to the dam’s cage where they remained for 1 hour.
 After one hour, the final weights were taken for both dams and pups in aggregate.
 The volume of milk produced is expressed the average weight lost by each dam after 1 hour of nursing divided by the number of pups in the litter.

 Milk collection

 Milk collection took place on PND 14.5-17.5.
 Pups were separated from dams and sacrificed 2 hours before milk collection began.
-Dams were allowed to ad libitum access to food and water in a clean cage during that time.
-Dams were anesthetized with intramuscular injection of Ketamine/Xylazine (0.13g/kg body weight) into forelimb muscle.
-Once the dam was fully anesthetized, an oxytocin injection (2U per dam) was given in the forelimb muscle to begin let-down.
+Dams were allowed ad libitum access to food and water in a clean cage during that time.
+Dams were anesthetized with intramuscular injection of Ketamine/Xylazine (0.13g/kg body weight) into a or the forelimb muscle.
+Once the dam was fully anesthetized, an oxytocin injection (2U per dam) was given in the forelimb muscle to begin milk let-down.
 Milk was collected with a pipette after manually expressing milk from nipples and stored in a 1.5 mL Eppendorf tube.
-Following milk collection, dams were immediately euthanized via isoflurane inhalation and cervical dislocation.
+Following milk collection, dams were immediately euthanized via isoflurane inhalation and secondarily with cervical dislocation.

 Milk fat percentage determination

-Whole milk was collected from dams at Postnatal day 14.5-17.5 and was stored at -80° C until analyzed.
-Whole milk was thawed on wet ice then homogenized by pipetting up and down.
-Milk was then diluted in PBS+EDTA in a 1:3 ratio and mixed thoroughly by pipetting up and down.
+Whole milk was collected from dams at postnatal day 14.5-17.5 and was stored at -80° C until analyzed.
+Whole milk was thawed on wet ice then homogenized by pipetting.
+Milk was then diluted in PBS+EDTA in a 1:3 ratio and mixed thoroughly by pipetting.

 Capillary tubes were filled with the diluted milk solution and one end was double-sealed with crit-o-seal.
 Sample tubes were spun in 8 consecutive 120-second cycles in a mini hematocrit spinner (Iris Sample Processing, StatSpin CritSpin M961-122).
-In the capillary after 16 total minutes of spinning, total fat and aqueous layers were visible.
+After 16 total minutes of spinning, total fat and aqueous layers were visible within the capillary.
 These layers were measured using a 150mm dial caliper (General Tools, 6” Dial Caliper).
-Percentage of milk fat was determined with based on total volume of diluted milk sample.
+Percentage of milk fat was determined based on total volume of diluted milk sample.
 Milk samples were analyzed in duplicate, or triplicate if milk fat percentage differed by more than 25% in the first two samples.

 Statistical Analyses